SeriousMonkeyU/VIAMUN/README.md

 The result of the project is a completely functioning system, featuring multi window view, between sixteen different users, connected by server-client relation, with simplistic user interface.

+This is the copy of the work that was achieved by the team of 4 people during semester 2 of Software Engineering studies.